 Got Questions?
 Speak With An Online Harassment Attorney

 Kelly / Warner Law has considerable experience with international Internet law cases.
-As a full-service practice, we handle claims in-house.
-In addition, we act as the U.S. arm for overseas firms that need assistance from U.S-based lawyers for various court order and motion needs.
+We also act as the U.S. arm for overseas firms that need assistance from U.S-based lawyers for various court order and motions.

 Kelly / Warner has an excellent track record, and our attorneys are exceptionally knowledgeable about fake and paid online review legalities.
 Contact us.

-Maybe it’s knowledge of a bespoke formula or innovative accounting process that confers a competitive edge.
+Maybe it’s knowledge of a bespoke formula or innovative accounting process.
 Or perhaps it’s a confidential list of contacts.
-Either way, the information with which our fictitious, but ambitious, Tim absconds is not registered with the United States Patent and Trademark Office, and is highly unlikely to qualify for copyright or patent protection, rendering a potential intellectual property claim moot.
+Either way, the information with which our fictitious, but ambitious, Tim absconds is not registered with the United States Patent and Trademark Office, rendering a potential intellectual property claim moot.

 In this hypothetical – but all too common – situation, what are the legal options?

 If, during his tenure, Tim signed the proper agreements, you may be able to move forward with a successful breach of confidentiality, breach of loyalty, or a breach of non-compete duty claim(s).
-But even if such an agreement did not exist, you may have a solid trade secret misappropriation claim, if you can establish all of the requisite elements of a trade secret.
+And even if such an agreement didn’t exist, you may have a solid trade secret misappropriation claim, if you can establish all of the requisite elements of a trade secret.

 101 Definition: What Are Trade Secrets?

 First things first: what “things” can be a trade secret?

 A whole lot: customer lists, devices, formulas, processes, algorithms, instruments, patterns, business procedures, designs, software code, financials, practices, and informational compilations have all been successfully argued as trade secrets.
 Expense reporting methods and the data contained within such reports can even be deemed a trade secret – so long as the “thing” meets the trade secret test.